 As part of its portfolio management strategy to maximize an economic outcome from a defaulted loan, the Company may assume legal title or physical possession of the underlying collateral property through foreclosure or the execution of a deed-inlieu of foreclosure.
 Real estate acquired through a foreclosure or by deed-in-lieu of foreclosure is classified as REO.
-The Company's basis in REO and related acquired assets is equal to the estimated fair value of the collateral on the acquisition date and allocated within Real estate owned, Other assets and Other liabilities on the Company's consolidated balance sheets.
-The estimated fair value of REO is determined using generally accepted valuation techniques, including a discounted cash flow model and inputs that include the highest and best use for each asset, estimated future values based on discussions with local brokers, investors and other market participants, the estimated holding period for the asset, and discount rates and capitalization rates that reflect estimated investor return requirements for the risks associated with the expected use of each asset.
-If the estimated fair value of REO is lower than the carrying value of the related loan upon acquisition, the difference is recorded through the provision for credit losses in the Company's consolidated statements of comprehensive income.
+The Company's basis in REO and related acquired assets is equal to the estimated fair value of the collateral on the acquisition date and allocated within Real estate owned.
+Other assets and Other liabilities on the Company's consolidated balance sheets.
+The estimated fair value of REO is determined using generally accepted valuation techniques, including a discounted cash flow model and inputs that include the highest and best use for each asset, estimated future values based on discussions with local brokers, investors and other market participants, the estimated holding period for the asset, and discount rates and capitalization rates that reflect estimated loan upon acquisition, the difference is recorded through the provision for credit losses in the Company's consolidated statements of comprehensive income.
 Upon acquisition, the Company allocates the fair value of REO to land and land improvements, building and building improvements, tenant improvements, intangible assets and intangible liabilities, as applicable.